Serena748/Serena748/README.md

 - **Running** 🌲 Sunset runs are my favorite, and I just love the feeling of self growth and the breeze brushing between my ears.
 - **Creative Writing** ✍️ I genuinely believe that innovation is driven by empathy, and I love writing stories - be it screenplays or creative nonfiction.

-Thanks for stopping by! ✨ Always open to new ideas and collaborations, so don’t hesitate to reach out 🚀
+Always open to new ideas and collaborations, so don’t hesitate to reach out!